 Thanks to photons, you feel the warmth of the Hawaii sun (the temperature is twenty-eight degrees Celsius all year round) or the crackle of a luau fire later that night.
 But we’re getting a little ahead of the story, because 300,000 years after Big Bang there are no surfaces or luau fires.

 We do have the first stars—out of which our surfaces come as gravity has pulled the hydrogen into spiraling balls of fire—and the first shining, radiating stars are born.
 Our locale is beginning to look like a universe.

 Here’s a very short but instuctive video of how hydrogen produces differet color light, heat and even the invisible rays of the light spectrum.
 Click on this link and then the arrow to start the video.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Hydrogen and photons: Heat and Light givers.
+Please use the Social Network links just below to share this information from The Explanation, Hydrogen and photons: Heat and Light givers.